C04-EasyAid/easyaid/README.md

 </div>

-## Documentation
+## 🗂️ Documentation

 * The javadoc of the project (both product and management) is contained in the _doc_ folder
 * The project documentation (both product and management) is contained in the _deliverables_ folder

-## Main technologies used
+## 🛠️ Main technologies used

 * <a href="https://www.oracle.com/java/technologies/javase/16-0-2-relnotes.html">Java™ SE Development Kit 16.0.2 (JDK 16.0.2)</a>
 * <a href="https://themes.getbootstrap.com/preview/?theme_id=103332">Bootstrap Theme: Eduport – LMS, Education and Course Theme</a>
 * <a href="https://junit.org/junit5/">JUnit 5</a>
 * <a href="https://gradle.org/">Gradle</a>

-## Installation
+## 💻 Installation

-### Requirements
-* <a href="https://tomcat.apache.org/download-90.cgi">Apache Tomcat 9</a>, which provides an HTTP web server environment in which Java code can run
-* <a href="https://www.jetbrains.com/idea/">IntelliJ IDEA</a>, which is one of the top-choice IDE for software developers
-* <a href="https://git-scm.com/">git</a>, which is a free and open source distributed version control system
-* <a href="https://www.mysql.com/it/">MySQL</a>, which is a relational database management system

-### Steps to follow
-1. Create the the _easyaid_ database (the default user and password must both be root) by running the SQL script contained in <a href="https://github.com/C04-EasyAid/easyaid/blob/master/db/EasyAid.sql">_db/EasyAid.sql_</a>
+Please refer to the Installation Manual present in the product documentation (_2021_MI_C04_EasyAid_Annunziata-Nocera_V1.0.pdf_) for the installation of the web application.

+## 🌐 Features

+Please refer to the User Manual present in the product documentation (2021_MU_C04_EasyAid_Annunziata-Nocera_V1.0.pdf) for the list of all the functions present and the instructions on how to perform them for each actor.